RussCoder/djvujs/library/README.md

 - `dist` - a directory where the final bundle file is saved to (the eventual `djvu.js` file).
 - `js` - a folder with different debug, test and old scripts which are not a part of the library, but used for debugging.
 - `src` - a main directory, containing the source code of the library.
 Its inner structure is self-descriptive, at least I think so.
+- `tests` - a directory containing tests, which are run in a browser.

 There are the following npm commands that may be run: